 If it is proposed that you be involuntarily admitted to an approved centre, you must be examined by a medical practitioner (who is not a relative and is not involved with an approved centre) within 24 hours of the making of an application.
-The doctor must tell you the purpose of the examination unless he or she considers that such information would prejudice your mental health, well being or emotional condition.
+The doctor must tell you the purpose of the examination unless they consider that such information would prejudice your mental health, well being or emotional condition.

-If the doctor considers that you are suffering from a mental disorder, he or she makes a recommendation that you be involuntarily admitted to an approved centre (other than the Central Mental Hospital).
-This recommendation remains in force for seven days.
+If the doctor considers that you are suffering from a mental disorder, they make a recommendation that you be involuntarily admitted to an approved centre (other than the Central Mental Hospital).
+This recommendation remains in force for 7 days.
 If the application is refused and a subsequent application is made, the applicant is obliged to inform the doctor about the previous application, if aware of it.

-In general, it is the applicant who is responsible for taking the person to the centre.
-If this is not possible, then the doctor who made the recommendation may ask the clinical director of the centre or a consultant psychologist acting on his/her behalf to arrange for the person to be brought to the centre by the staff.
+In general, the applicant is responsible for taking the person to the centre.
+If this is not possible, then the doctor who made the recommendation may ask the clinical director of the centre or a consultant psychiatrist acting on their behalf to arrange for the person to be brought to the centre by the staff.
 If necessary, the Gardai may be asked to help.
 In this situation, the Gardai have the power to enter premises by force and may detain or restrain the patient if necessary.

 When you are received at an approved psychiatric centre, you must be examined by a consultant psychiatrist on the staff.
-You may be detained for a maximum of 24 hours in the centre for the purpose of carrying out this examination.
-If the psychiatrist is satisfied that you are suffering from a mental disorder, he/she then makes an involuntary admission order.
+You may be detained for a maximum of 24 hours in the centre for this examination.
+If the psychiatrist is satisfied that you are suffering from a mental disorder, they then make an admission order.
 If the psychiatrist is not satisfied that you are suffering from a mental disorder, you must be released immediately.
 The admission order is valid for 21 days.
 It authorises your reception, detention and treatment in the centre for this period.

 A renewal order may extend this period by a further 3 months.
 This must be

-made by the consultant psychiatrist responsible and he/she must have examined
+made by the consultant psychiatrist responsible and they must have examined you

-you in the week before making the order.
-A further renewal order may be made by
+in the week before making the order.
+A further renewal order may be made by the

-the same psychiatrist for a period of 6 months and subsequently for 12 months
+same psychiatrist for a period of 6 months and subsequently for 12 months at a

-There are provisions for the review of all admission orders - these are outlined in rights of psychiatric patients.
+There are provisions for the review of all admission orders.
+You can read more in our document on the rights of psychiatric patients.